paulsammut/RoboDolf/readme.md

 - create and maintain a serial connection to the specified motor controller (port/stbd)
 - subscribe to motor messages and enact motor commands to appropriate serial commands
+- read back state information about thruster, pack a motor state message and send it out

+### Battery Manager Actor